joostkremers/parsebib/README.md

 Note that `parsebib-parse-bib-buffer` only makes one pass through the buffer.
 It is therefore a bit faster than calling all the `parsebib-collect-*` functions above in a row, since that would require making four passes through the buffer.

-#### `parsebib-clean-TeX-markup-exclude-fields` ####
+#### `parsebib-postprocessing-exclude-fields` ####

 This variable is set to a list of fields in which no clean-up of TeX markup should take place when parsing a buffer.
 To customise this list, you can `let`-bind it around a call to `parsebib-parse-bib-buffer`.
+Its default value is `("file" "url" "doi")`.

 #### `parsebib-expand-xrefs (entries inheritance)` ####